Enter the control event rate and the experimental event rate into the calculator to determine the absolute risk reduction.

 Absolute Risk Reduction Formula

-The following equation is used to calculate an absolute risk reduction.
+The following equation is used to calculate an absolute risk reduction (or increase) as a signed difference in event rates (in percentage points or proportion).

 ARR = CER - EER

-- CER is the control event rate (%)
+- CER is the control event rate (in % or proportion)

-- EER is the experimental event rate (%)
+- EER is the experimental event rate (in % or proportion)

 Absolute Risk Reduction Definition

-An absolute risk reduction is defined as the difference between the percentage rate of a control event and an experimental rate.
+An absolute risk reduction is defined as the difference between the control event rate and the experimental event rate (reported as a percentage point difference or as a proportion).

 Absolute Risk Reduction Example